CarlosMacaneta/laravel-api-jwt-auth/README.md

-## Store
+## JWT Auth

-Store is a simple CRUD api written in PHP with Laravel 8 + Sanctum authentication.
+This is an api written in PHP with Laravel 8 Sanctum with jwt authentication.
 This api was built to guide beginners.

 ## Run API